marmbrus/sql-typed/README.md

 A library for integrating Spark SQL with [Scala Records](https://github.com/scala-records/scala-records)

-**This is an experimental feature of Spark SQL and is intended primarily to get feedback from users.
-APIs may change in future versions.**

-This PR adds a string interpolator that allows users to run Spark SQL queries that return type-safe results in Scala.
+This library adds a string interpolator that allows users to run Spark SQL queries that return type-safe results in Scala.
 SQL interpolation is invoked by prefixing a string literal with `sql`, and supports including RDDs using `$`.
 For example:

 ```scala